July 31, 2020

 Even if you are giving them cross training hours during their normal workday, you are still asking them to put in a lot of effort.
 Keep in mind that quite a few people don’t like to study.
 Since they have a job already, they consider their studying days behind them.

 When all the workforce is involved, from the top tier down to the lowest level, your chances of success are exponentially increased.
-In this case, your program of cross training employees is not seen as a punishment dreamt up by the big bosses.
+In this case, companies’ training and development program of cross training employees is not seen as a punishment dreamt up by the big bosses.
 They are doing it, too.
 The CEO doesn’t waste an hour of your time telling you why cross training is important in the workplace and then disappears into his or her top floor office.
 He or she is seen in workshops, online courses, lectures, etc. just like other employees.

 In today’s learning culture, a large part (perhaps even the majority) of your cross training will be online microlearning.
 This is due to the numerous benefits.
 Since you are investing resources in this learning system, you want it to be reliable, easy to set up and use, and professional-looking at the very least.
 Check out these further “must haves”.